Pretty and delicious little bundles of flavour!

-* available at many supermarkets or at Asian food stores
+*Note: these are available at many supermarkets or at Asian food stores.

 - Slice all filling ingredients and separate mint and basil leaves from stems.